microsoft/MixedRealityToolkit-Unity/Documentation/Input/CreateDataProvider.md

 class can be used as a base class.

 > [!Note]
-> The `BaseInputDeviceManager` class provides the required `IMixedRealityInputDeviceManager` implementation.
+> The `BaseInputDeviceManager` and `UnityJoystickManager` classes provide the required `IMixedRealityInputDeviceManager` implementation.

 ``` c#
 public class WindowsMixedRealityDeviceManager : BaseInputDeviceManager, IMixedRealityCapabilityCheck